IM-Suryakant-Kumar/Neumorphic-switch/README.md

 "# Neumorphic-switch is good"
-"# Neumorphic-switch"
+"# Neumorphic-switch is good"
 "# Neumorphic-switch"
 "# Neumorphic-switch"
 "# Neumorphic-switch"
 "# Neumorphic-switch"
 "# Neumorphic-switch"
-- Saxena says that this community is amazing.
+- Saxena says that this community is amazing